Xavras Wyżryn: Backstory

 After World War I, Poland managed to regain its freedom but not for long since the Polish–Soviet War was lost in 1920.
 Poland became a Soviet republic, along with the Ukraine and the Baltic states.
 In the Soviet Union, Joseph Stalin quickly took the chair of first secretary, and his regime tried to eradicate the Polish culture to prevent any Polish uprisings of the kind that had shaken the Russian Empire in the 19th century.
 Thousands of Polish civilians were sent to Siberia.
 Speaking Polish or using the national symbols of Poland was punishable by death.

 The increased power of the Soviet Union and the Republic of China meant that the League of Nations soon signed treaties with the Soviets that allowed them to annex Poland.
 Meanwhile, another power rose in the south since the followers of Islam created a huge empire in the Middle East.
 The United States was far enough to ignore European problems but supported those armies conflict with the Soviet forces.
 Those conflicts were relatively minor and were mostly only "border engagements", as the media called them.

 In 1935, however, the "Great Bolshevik War" had the Soviets attempt to take control over Western Europe.
-The war took place mostly on the former Polish and Ukrainian territories and lasted until 1944, when Allied forces dropped three atomic bombs on Lviv, Kyiv and Warsaw to stop the Soviet armies.
+The war took place mostly on the former Polish and Ukrainian territories and lasted until 1944, when Allied forces dropped three atomic bombs on Leningrad, Kyiv and Warsaw to stop the Soviet armies.
 Millions were killed in the explosions, and many more died of radiation poisoning.
 The area between the three bombed cities became known as the "Atomic Triangle".
 Children born there died at a young age from radiation sickness, and the few who survived were consumed by mutations.